Automated tuning and characterization of single-electron and single-hole transistor charge sensors: Tuning Protocol

-An example of this measurement is shown in Figure~\ref{fig:overview}\textbf{(b)}, where both barrier gate sweeps are overlaid.
-The main output of the first stage, as indicated in Figure~\ref{fig:overview}, are the voltage ranges for each barrier around which pinch-off occurs.
-The data are fit to the logistic function $I(V) = I_0 + \frac{I_{max}-I_0}{1+e^{-b(V-V_0)}}$, where $I_{max}$ is the maximum current, $V_{0}$ is the inflection point of the sigmoidal curve, and the parameter $b$ characterizes its steepness.
-The region within $V_0 \pm \frac{\sqrt{8}}{b}$ corresponds to the pinch-off width and is the voltage range of interest.
-Limiting the barrier-barrier sweep in Stage 2 to within this range ensures that the device is operated in a safe regime where a quantum dot is expected to form, since tunneling and confinement occur near pinch-off.
-Coulomb oscillations (sharp features in current) can be seen near pinch-off for both barrier sweeps in Figure~\ref{fig:overview}\textbf{(b)}.
+An example of this measurement is shown in Figure~\ref{fig:overview}\textbf{(a)}, where the two barrier gate sweeps are overlaid.
+The outputs of the first stage, as indicated in Figure~\ref{fig:overview}, are the voltage ranges for each barrier around which pinch-off occurs.
+The data are fit to the logistic function $I(V) = I_0 + \frac{I_{max}-I_0}{1+e^{-b(V-V_0)}}$, where $I_{max}$ is the maximum current, $V_{0}$ is the inflection point of the sigmoidal curve, and the parameter $b$ is proportional to the slope at the inflection point.
+The region within $V_0 \pm \frac{\sqrt{8}}{b}$ is chosen as the voltage range of interest corresponding to the pinch-off width.
+This interval corresponds to the central transition region of the fitted sigmoid from $5\%$ to $95\%$ of the step amplitude.
+Limiting the two-dimensional sweep in stage 2 to being inside this range ensures that the device is operated in a safe regime where a quantum dot is expected to form, since sequential tunneling and confinement occur near pinch-off.
+Coulomb oscillations in the device current are seen near pinch-off for both barrier sweeps in Figure~\ref{fig:overview}\textbf{(a)}, likely due to spurious dots forming under or near the barrier gates.
+The pinch-off measurement for the SHT device at $\approx 50$ mK is shown in Figure~\ref{fig:SHT}\textbf{(a)}.
+Reasonable sigmoidal fits are still obtained despite the lower temperature and corresponding sharper Coulomb oscillation features.